JSybrandt/agatha/docs/help/train_agatha.md

   `weights_save_path/checkpoints/version_X/`.
 Recommended that this is set to the same value as `default_root_dir`.

+## Subset Data with Percent Check Flags

+In the list of model flags are two that deserve more explanation:
+`train_percent_check`, and `val_percent_check`.
+When debugging the model training process to ensure everything has been setup correctly, it is worthwhile to run the training routine through a couple of epochs quickly.
+This will ensure that the model output checkpoints are created properly.
+To do so, set `train_percent_check` and `val_percent_check` to a very small value, such as `0.0001`.
+Preferably, this will be small enough to complete an epoch in a couple of minutes.
+Warning, you set this value too low, you will filter out _all_ of the training data and will create problems.

+When you _actually_ want to train the model, you still might want a modest `train_percent_check` and `val_percent_check`.
+For instance, if the estimated time per epoch is greater than a couple of hours, you might want more frequent check pointing.
+What we want to avoid is the amount of training time that is lost when an unpredictable system failure causes an outage 40 hours into training, and we haven't created our first checkpoint yet.
+If this were to happen, we would simply lose all of the progress we had made for nearly two days worth of computational effort.

+Therefore, I recommend setting these values to something that reduces the time per epoch to the single-digit hours.
+Keep in mind that when you reduce the training set, and especially when you reduce the validation set, you should expect poorer convergence in the final model.
+Therefore, if at all possible, it is recommend that you increase the number of training processes by adding more distributed workers.
+Once you have as many machines as you can afford, then tune this parameter.

 ## Running Distributed Training

 In order to preform distributed training, you will need to ensure that your